 Your Biological Age

-Most people agree that we're technically alive while inside our mother's womb.
-But there is still some debate over exactly when life begins.
-(Although it's likely a Ship of Theseus situation, with no definitive moment to which we can point.)
+Most people agree that you're technically alive while inside your mother's womb.
+But there is still some debate over exactly when life begins because it's a Ship of Theseus situation, with no definitive moment to which you can point.

-Let's say, for the sake of this particular argument, it's the moment the heart begins to beat.
+Let's say, for the sake of this particular argument, it's the moment your heart begins to beat.
 That would add another eight months to your age.

-But can we go back even further than that?
+But can you go back even further than that?

 How about the sperm and egg cells that fused to form your first complete set of unique DNA?
 How old are they?